Furnace Filters And Health

 2. Remove the existing filter.

-3. Insert the new filter — make sure it is the right size.
-Also make sure to face it the correct way by looking for the arrows or markings that are often on the cardboard part of the filter frame.
+1. Make sure to face the new filter the correct way by looking for the arrows or markings that are often on the cardboard part of the filter frame.
+If the new filter has an arrow, it should point toward the furnace, in the direction the air flows.

 4. Turn your furnace back on!

-Filters can be purchased from your local hardware store, Amazon, or even big box stores such as Target and Walmart.
+Filters can be purchased from your local hardware store, home improvement stores, big box stores, and online.

 How often do filters need to be changed?
 Which filter should I buy?